Mehreen Faruqi: Early life

-Faruqi was born in Lahore, Pakistan.
+Faruqi was born on 8 July 1963 in Lahore, Pakistan.
 Her father, a civil engineer, was a professor at the University of Engineering and Technology (UET) in Lahore and she grew up on the UET campus.
 She graduated from UET with a Bachelor of Engineering (Civil) degree in 1988, and subsequently worked as a structural engineer.
 Her older brothers, younger sister, husband, and father-in-law are also civil engineers.
+Faruqi had an arranged marriage with husband Omar whom she first meet at work.

-Faruqi and her husband Omar moved to Sydney in 1992, where she began attending the University of New South Wales (UNSW); her father had previously studied there under the Colombo Plan in the 1950s.
+They moved to Sydney in 1992 as skilled economic migrants, where she began attending the University of New South Wales (UNSW); her father had previously studied there under the Colombo Plan in the 1950s.
 She completed a Master of Engineering Science degree in 1994, and later received a doctorate in environmental engineering in 2000, with her doctoral thesis titled "Intensification of anaerobic lagoons for abattoir wastewater treatment and biogas recovery".
 Faruqi moved to Port Macquarie in 2001, but moved back to Sydney in 2006.
 She and her husband have two children together, including Osman Faruqi, a political journalist.

-Faruqi is one of three MPs in the 46th Parliament of Australia who graduated high school outside of Australia (the others being Gladys Liu and Kristina Keneally), and is one of eleven MPs in the 46th Parliament of Australia who possesses a PhD (the others being Katie Allen, Fiona Martin, Anne Aly, Andrew Leigh, Daniel Mulino, Jess Walsh, Adam Bandt, Jim Chalmers, Anne Webster and Helen Haines).
+Faruqi was one of three MPs in the 46th Parliament of Australia who graduated from high school outside Australia (the others being Gladys Liu and Kristina Keneally), and one of eleven MPs who possessed a PhD (the others being Katie Allen, Fiona Martin, Anne Aly, Andrew Leigh, Daniel Mulino, Jess Walsh, Adam Bandt, Jim Chalmers, Anne Webster and Helen Haines).